ChiragV21/Techvid/README.md

 website also having the content of Placement
 Related.

-• Technologies Used: HTML, CSS, JS, Bootstrap,
+•Technologies Used: HTML, CSS, JS, Bootstrap,
 PHP and MYSQL.